 For the past few weeks, we have been studying the topic of divorce.
 Due to the many injustices and indecencies that take place during this stage, it is important that we remember the instructions of Allah subhanahu wa ta’ala which are also social graces.

-Following are the recommendations for handling your with grace and dignity:
+Following are the recommendations for handling your divorce with grace and dignity:

 There is no need to publicize it on social media, call people and inform anyone and everyone that you come across.
 Only your close family has the right to such private information.